 Traveling in Tuscany by car: Dual Carriageways – Superstrada

 In addition to the toll roads, traveling in Tuscany by car is possible using the Dual Carriageways (Strade di grande comunicazione S.G.C.).
-You recognize them by the blue signal, by the dual carriageways and two-lanes for each direction (main suburban roads).
+You recognize them by the blue signal, the dual carriageways, and two lanes for each direction (main suburban roads).

 Another main road called “Due Mari” is currently under construction.
-The big project expects to connect the city of Grosseto on the Tyrrenian Sea and the city of Fano on the Adriatic Sea passing from Siena, Arezzo, Valtiberina and Metauro Valley.
+The big project expects to connect the city of Grosseto on the Tyrrhenian Sea and the city of Fano on the Adriatic Sea passing from Siena, Arezzo, Valtiberina, and Metauro Valley.
 At the moment the itinerary has both routes with dual and single carriageways.

 Among the state highways, the State Road of Abetone and Brenner begins in Pisa.
 It connects Tuscany to the Brenner Pass at the Austrian Border, passing through Lucca, the Abetone Pass, the regions of Emilia-Romagna, Lombardy, Veneto, and Trentino-Alto Adige.

 Historical roads of Tuscany

 Among the most famous roads of Tuscany, we must include some historical routes.
 For example the Via Aurelia, the Via Cassia, and the Via Clodia, which were built at the time of Romans.
 Today they represent only secondary rural roads but in the past, they were the most important ways of the empire.
 Today are still used to travel between the Tuscany villages.

 Another historical road network is with no doubt the Vie Cava.
 These narrow paths similar to trenches, were excavated deeply in the tuff.
 At the time of the Etruscans, they connected the necropolis of Pitigliano, Sorano, and Sovana in southern Tuscany.
 It is not possible to use them with the car, but we highly recommend you to visit them.